samsarahq/samsara-sdks/README.md

 ### Installation

-The SDK should work with either Python 2 or Python 3, however, we've only tested it with Python 3 so far.
+The SDK should work with either Python 2 or Python 3.
+However, we've only tested it with Python 3 so far.

 1. Clone or download this project.
 2. Open a command prompt or terminal.